Learning Guides’ Function

 #11 – Training Evaluations are Rarely Done Well

 Employee training is an investment.
 You need to get returns, but you can only be sure of your progress if you’ve put mechanisms in place to gauge that.
-Failure of training evaluation is failure of the training itself since we can’t tell how it is working for business.
+Failure of training evaluation is the failure of the training itself since we can’t tell how it is working for the business.

-In this Free Guide you will find 12 proven solutions that will show you how you to evaluate training quickly and easily to understand your ROI.
+In this Free Guide, you will find 12 proven solutions that will show you how you to evaluate training quickly and easily to understand your ROI.